XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 > As in more than 30 a day?
 No. It being a 2 month distribution?
 Yes.

-### How often will we get a True Core Mask?

-> Every anniversary and major events.

 ### Which should I prioritize in the Data Room, Combat Reports or Special Combat Reports?

 > SCRs primarily because you can just EXP sim, corpse drag, and auto-battle the dolls, and also because basecamp sells far more CR than SCR.
 Note that you'd need 5000 SCRs to fully level a fresh HOC.